Published on September 26th, 2012 | by Daniel Luban0

 For reasons that the report spells out in detail, it’s extremely difficult to figure out just how many people have been killed by drones and how many of them have been civilians.
 Most American media reports on the strikes come courtesy of anonymous US government officials, who have every incentive to euphemize the civilian toll of the drone war.
 (Furthermore, according to a May New York Times story, the administration has been counting every military-age male killed in a drone strike as a “militant” until expressly proven otherwise.)
-Some of the most widely-used indicators of the death toll, such as those offered by the New America Foundation and the Long War Journal, similarly suffer from an overreliance on US intelligence accounts that minimize civilian deaths.
+Some of the most widely-used indicators of the death toll, such as those offered by the Ammo and the Long War Journal, similarly suffer from an overreliance on US intelligence accounts that minimize civilian deaths.

 But according to the numbers compiled by the Bureau of Investigative Journalism, which the report suggests is the most accurate tally currently available, drone strikes have killed between 474 and 881 civilians in Pakistan over the past eight years, including 176 children.
 Given an overall death toll that is estimated between 2,562 and 3,325 people, this means that civilians have accounted for roughly 14 to 34 percent of those killed.